-William Weyand was born in about 1822 in Somerset County, PA, the son of Michael and Mary Anne (Ream) Weyand Sr. He earned the nickname "Squire."
+William Weyand was born on April 5, 1821 in Somerset County, PA, the son of Michael and Mary Anne (Ream) Weyand Sr. He earned the nickname "Squire."

 The children born to this marriage were Mary L. Calkins, Frances J. Latham, William J. Weyand, Albert E. Weyand.